joanmiespada/pmp_empowered/apis/readme.md

 To install dependencies:
 ```
+yarn global add lerna
 lerna bootstrap
 ```
-If you are running with Node 10, please, use `yarn --ignore-engines`
+If you are running with Node 10, please, use yarn with `--ignore-engines`

 Once all modules are in node_modules folder you should run every API in unique terminal.
 Firt of all, starting with `loginapi`with command: `yarn nodemon-loginapi`.